Remeski/.dotfiles/README.md

-# .dotfilesv2 - Newer better .dotfiles
+# Newer and better .dotfiles

 Requires `stow`. `install.sh` will check if it's installed.